-Dimensional expects boards of portfolio companies to exercise oversight of climate change risks that may have a material impact on the company.
-Climate change risks may include physical risks of climate change from changing weather patterns and/or transitional risks of climate change from changes in regulation or consumer preferences.
-Dimensional expects portfolio companies to disclose information on their handling of these risks, to the extent those risks may have a material impact on the company.
+Dimensional expects boards of portfolio companies to exercise oversight of climate-related risks that may have a material impact on the portfolio company.
+Climate-related risks may include physical risks from changing weather patterns and/or transitional risks from changes in regulation or consumer preferences.
+Dimensional expects portfolio companies to disclose information on their handling of these risks to the extent those risks may have a material impact on the portfolio company.
 Disclosure should include:

-- The specific risks identified. - The potential impact these risks could have on the company's business, operations, or strategy. - Whether the risks are overseen by a specific committee or the full board. - The frequency with which the board or responsible board committee receives updates on the risks and the types of information reviewed. - The management-level roles/groups responsible for managing these risks.

-- The metrics used to assess the handling of these risks, how they are calculated, and the reason for their selection, particularly when the metrics recommended by a recognized third-party framework, such as Task Force for Climate-related Financial Disclosures (TCFD) or Sustainability Accounting Standards Board (SASB), are not being used. - Targets used by the company to manage climate-related risks and performance against those targets.
+- The specific risks identified. - The potential impact these risks could have on the portfolio company's business, operations, or strategy. - Whether the risks are overseen by a specific committee or the full board. - The frequency with which the board or responsible board committee receives updates on the risks and the types of information reviewed. - The management-level roles/groups responsible for managing these risks. - The metrics used to assess the handling of these risks, how they are calculated, and the reason for their selection, particularly when the metrics recommended by a recognized third-party framework, such as Task Force for Climate-related Financial Disclosures (TCFD), International Sustainability Standards Board (ISSB), or Sustainability Accounting Standards Board (SASB) Standards, are not being used. - Targets used by the company to manage climate-related risks and performance against those targets.